Namra629/Kubernetes-Cluster-Setup/README.md

            172.234.453.567 worker

-3. As a regular user,  run the scripts of the respective nodes on each node present in the github repository.
+3. On your local VM as a regular user,  run the scripts of the respective nodes on each node present in the github repository.

           # Make them executable first